li3zhen1/FontUtilities/README.md

 ## `convertttf`

 Convert otf to ttf for specific font in a folder.
-Convert CCF table to ttf file with glyf tables.
-This is handy for some PDF library that does not support subsets CCF fonts.
+Convert `CCF ` font to ttf file.
+This is handy for some PDF libraries that do not support subsetting CCF fonts.

 ## `generate_instance`